colinc86/LaTeXSwiftUI/README.md

 ## ℹ️ About

-`LaTexSwiftUI` is a package that exposes a view named `LaTeX` that can parse and render TeX and LaTeX equations which contain math-mode marcos.
+`LaTexSwiftUI` is a package that exposes a view named `LaTeX` that can parse and render TeX and LaTeX equations which contain math-mode macros.

 The view utilizes the [MathJaxSwift](https://www.github.com/colinc86/MathJaxSwift) package to render equations with [MathJax](https://www.mathjax.org).
 Thus, the limitations of the view are heavily influenced by the [limitations](https://docs.mathjax.org/en/v2.7-latest/tex.html#differences) of MathJax.